Self-Care Practices You Should Prioritize for This Year

 Stress in the USA

 Even before the pandemic, America was in the midst of a stress crisis.
 Research suggested that 57% of adults felt paralyzed by stress, and at least one-third had visited their doctor for a stress-related issue.
 If you are feeling overwhelmed, you are not alone.

 Self-care has been proven to help alleviate stress and anxiety, and can even make you more productive.
 However, if self-care isn’t something that you’re used to doing, you’ll have to dedicate yourself to putting a little effort in, as it won’t just happen naturally.

 Like all the best plans, it’s a good idea to set a start date and stick to it.
-If the holiday season is all-consuming, take the pressure off and set a more realistic date early in 2023 to give self-care your best shot.
+If the holiday season is all-consuming, take the pressure off and set a more realistic date early in the new year to give self-care your best shot.

 Until then, think about which self-care resolutions will best suit your personality and your lifestyle.

 What is self-care?

 The American Psychological Association (APA) defines self-care as “providing adequate attention to one’s own physical and psychological wellness” .

 Supporting wellness is important not only for your physical and mental health but for that of those around us, too.
 If your health begins to decline, it may make you less able to perform well in your job, or manage your role as a parent, partner, or friend.

 Self-care involves looking after your body and mind, so that your psychological and physical health are at their best.